 Common types of obsessions include concerns with contamination (e.g., fear of dirt, germs or illness), safety/harm (e.g., being responsible for a fire), unwanted acts of aggression (e.g., unwanted impulse to harm a loved one), unacceptable sexual or religious thoughts (e.g., sacrilegious images of Christ) and the need for symmetry or exactness.

-A hallmark of OCD is that the person recognizes that her thoughts or behaviors are senseless or excessive.
+A hallmark of OCD is that the person recognizes that their thoughts or behaviors are senseless or excessive.

-However, the drive can be so powerful that the person caves in to the compulsion even though she knows it makes no sense.
+However, the drive can be so powerful that the person caves in to the compulsion even though they know it makes no sense.
 One woman spent hours each evening sifting through the household trash to ensure that nothing valuable was being discarded.
 When asked what she was looking for, she nervously admitted, “I have no idea, I don’t own anything valuable.”